 - Portrait of Captain Cook - Auckland Libraries

-- Painting, Captain James Cook - Museum of Wellington City & Sea
+- Illustrations - The Life of Captain James Cook - Victoria University of Wellington

 Disclaimer: This information was created from historic documentation, and may not necessarily reflect the best available knowledge about the item.
 Some collection images are created for identification purposes only and may not be of reproduction quality.
 Some images are not available due to copyright restrictions.
 If you have information or questions about objects in the collection, contact us using our enquiry form.
 You can also find out more about Collections Online.